OpenTTD/bananas-api/README.md

 This is the HTTP API for OpenTTD's content service, called BaNaNaS.
 It works together with [bananas-server](https://github.com/OpenTTD/bananas-server), which serves the in-game client.

+See [introduction.md](docs/introduction.md) for more documentation about the different BaNaNaS components and how they work together.

 The API is documented on [SwaggerHub](https://app.swaggerhub.com/apis-docs/OpenTTD/OpenTTD-content-api/1.0.0).

 ## Development